donaldRwilliams/BGGM/paper.md

 ## Supported Data Types

 * **Continuous**: The continuous method was described in  @Williams2019.
-Note that this is based on the customary[Wishartdistribution](https://en.wikipedia.org/wiki/Wishart_distribution).
+Note that this is based on the customary [Wishartdistribution](https://en.wikipedia.org/wiki/Wishart_distribution).

 * **Binary**: The binary method builds directly upon @talhouk2012efficient that, in turn, built upon the approaches of @lawrence2008bayesian and